 The staff were wonderful – I was told I would undergo manual examination, followed by a mammogram, then possibly a scan, a needle aspiration if it was thought to be a cyst or a core biopsy.

 Somewhere along the way I realised the needle aspiration had been bypassed.
-The ultrasound was underway & I'd had a biopsy of the breast lump when the radiographer said "I'll just take a sample of the lump on your lymph gland".
+The ultrasound was underway and I'd had a biopsy of the breast lump when the radiographer said "I'll just take a sample of the lump on your lymph gland".
 And that was when it hit me.

-I'm not daft - believe it or not I'd been secretary of the local Cancer Research Campaign for around 10 years in my younger days so my knowledge of cancer was quite substantial.
-I made some comment about the situation suddenly seeming a bit more serious & the radiographer used the words "not benign".
+I'm not daft – believe it or not I'd been secretary of the local Cancer Research Campaign for around 10 years in my younger days so my knowledge of cancer was quite substantial.
+I made some comment about the situation suddenly seeming a bit more serious and the radiographer used the words "not benign".
 And that was when I knew for sure.

 Thursday 24th August.
 Still no-one knows.
-My daughter's wedding reception is on Saturday - how can I tell anyone?
-My husband would never hold it together so I just carry on - easier than you think, especially when you know the hardest bit is going to be hurting those closest to you.
+My daughter's wedding reception is on Saturday – how can I tell anyone?
+My husband would never hold it together so I just carry on – easier than you think, especially when you know the hardest bit is going to be hurting those closest to you.
 So, while they don't know they don't hurt.
 The consultant is really good, the breast nurse exceptional.
 Yes, its cancer.
 Small but spread to the lymph gland.
 Choices time.
 Lumpectomy or mastectomy?
 Date of surgery? (yes, I have a choice!!).
-No doubts - mastectomy based on the fact it had already spread & I just wanted rid.
-I would need chemo & a lumpectomy would mean radiotherapy as well.
-Also, if they found cells beyond the lump I would have to go back in for the full op anyway - a 20% chance apparently.
+No doubts – mastectomy based on the fact it had already spread & I just wanted rid.
+I would need chemo and a lumpectomy would mean radiotherapy as well.
+Also, if they found cells beyond the lump I would have to go back in for the full op anyway – a 20% chance apparently.

 Had the op on Friday 1st Sept.
 Bit of a doddle really but I'd always thought it would be the easy bit.
 How right I was!